rajuyce/faqs/tools/aws.md

    - Use AWS Service Catalog with input parameters for OU, VPC, email, etc.

 3. **How do you enforce standard security baselines using Account Factory?**
-   - Baselines are applied automatically via Control Tower.
+   - Baselines are applied automatically via the Control Tower.

 4. **How do you customize networking and IAM roles during account provisioning in Account Factory?**
    - Modify Account Factory templates and use customization pipelines.